How did food trucks become so popular in Los Angeles?

 Why are people so enamored with food trucks?
 In 2010 The first Los Angeles Street Food Fest expected 4000 people.
 18000 people showed up and 6000 were turned away.
 People came to wait in line to get into a festival where they waited in line to eat at a food truck.
 It was simply an amazing spectacle.
 City officials, some restaurant owners and many bloggers didn’t really grasp the draw.
 From my perspective, the draw was a combination of three variables.

 Eating at a food truck is a social activity.
 While waiting in line or for an order customers feel very comfortable interacting with each other.
 Most of the time it’s to talk about the food.
-The community in Los Angeles, a traditionally car-centric community, has very few opportunities to interact with one another in public space areas.
+The community in Los Angeles, a traditionally car-centric community, has very few opportunities to interact with one another in public spaces.
 Once three or more food trucks occupy a block, the normally unused sidewalk becomes an organic public space.
 Eating great food and socializing is nice way to spend the lunch hour.
 People leave the experience full from the food and happy about the social interaction.

 The innovative cuisine has been a huge draw.
 The restaurant industry has a high barrier to entry for most fledgling entrepreneurs.
 The high cost of opening a restaurant requires most people to seek loans or investments.
 Moneyed interests can sometimes put a damper on a chef’s innovative ideas.
 Imagine asking an investment group for $500,000- $1,000,000 pitching the Korean taco concept pre Kogi.
 It would have been a tough sell and I can imagine that most investors would rather go with a proven cuisine.
 The desire to limit risk in food service can slow innovation.
 However, with the lower cost of entry into the market food trucks can take wild chances and introduce cuisines not normally found in their respective marketplace.
 Grilled cheese sandwiches, Korean tacos, Chinese mexican fusion, Indian street food were all some of the first cuisines to hit the streets in LA.
 There were little if any counterparts in brick and mortar restaurants.
 The new cuisines were exciting to a public looking for something different.